SMarbella/Next-Day-Rain-Prediction-Using-Logistic-Regression/README.md

-# Next Day Rain Prediction Using Logistic Regression
+# Next Day Rain Prediction Using Logistic Regression, Confusion Matrix, and Machine Learning
 ## Data Information
 This project comprises about 10 years of daily weather observations from numerous locations across Australia from 2007 to 2017.
-I used Python and Jupyter Notebooks to perform logistic regression to predict next-day rain in Australia.
+I used Python and Jupyter Notebooks to perform logistic regression and confusion matrix analysis to predict next-day rain in Australia.
 It explores features that increase the likelihood of rain in Australia and predicts whether or not it will rain tomorrow.

 ## Source
 **Title:** Rain in Australia